bettyego/chi-balloon/README.md

 ### Images
 Add your images to the `public/` directory and update the gallery data in the respective components.

-### TypeScript
+### JavaScript
-The project is fully typed with TypeScript for better developer experience and code safety.
+The project uses modern JavaScript (ES6+) with comprehensive JSDoc comments for better developer experience.

 ## 🚀 Deployment